Feed Your Pets But Not The Raccoons

 If you don’t want to come nose to nose with a raccoon on your Orlando porch when going out to get your paper, one simple remedy is removing the pet food for the evening.

 Your pet won’t starve being without its food until morning and the critters will be tempted to your Orange County doorstep.
-Raccoons and opossums will also be lured by food in any trash outside that is not in a secure location.
+Raccoons will also be lured by food in any trash outside that is not in a secure location.

 Marie Selby Botanical Gardens